 Once completed, assessment findings are shared with leadership — often, cabinet or a subset of executive leadership.
 You'll receive an in-depth report, including the detailed roadmap and a clear, prioritized course of action.

 Because your assessment is customized to your particular needs and concerns, the findings are directly and immediately relevant.
 For example, based on the recommendations from an IT assessment, one educational client was able to implement a more agile technology support structure.
 The new support structure enabled additional capabilities and freed up resources to focus more on innovation and enhanced service delivery to better support the organization's instructional processes.

 Given the rapid pace of change in technology development and the dynamism of educational organizations, an IT assessment should become a routine part of strategic and operational planning.
 It's hardly a "once and done" activity; we recommend organizations conduct assessments every three to five years.

 Regular IT assessments offer school districts the opportunity to take a step back, examine people, processes, and technology , and ask a wide range of important questions.
 No educational organization is too large or too small.
-After all, who wouldn't benefit from streamlining technology to ensure more resources can be directed toward positively impacting teaching, learning, and research?
+After all, who wouldn't benefit from the peace of mind knowing that your technology investments are fully aligned with your goals?